zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    .. zeek:see:: reporter_info reporter_warning Reporter::info Reporter::warning
       Reporter::error

-   .. note:: Bro will not call reporter events recursively.
+   .. note:: Zeek will not call reporter events recursively.
 If the handler of
       any reporter event triggers a new reporter message itself, the output will go to ``stderr`` instead.